ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then a chance
          of showers and thunderstorms.
 Mostly cloudy, with a low around 63.
-South wind 3 to 7 mph.<br></div>
+South wind 3 to 7 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">